rahapirzadeh/CPSC354-Blog/Haskell: Recursion in Functional Programming.md

 ```Haskell
 sort[44,21,33,2]
 ```
+While Haskell is purely functional, Pyton is a mix of procedual, object oriented and functional.
-Both have similar functions, however Haskell is much more condensed.
+Both have similar syntax, however Haskell is much more condensed, leading to shorter lead times.